EANorwayService/EA-Groups-CRM/README.md

 If you don't want to change the code, or your not used to the terminal skip to the next section.
 Do this if you want to change the code or you know the basics of using a terminal, else the easiest way is to copy/paste.
 To download the code for GitHub use [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).
 Use [clasp](https://github.com/google/clasp/) to uploade code to Google App Script.
 Clasp also makes it possible to write code in typescript.
+You have to enable API [here](https://script.google.com/home/usersettings) before you can use clasp.

 ## Alternative 2: Copy/paste code to Google App Script
 If you haven't used a terminal before the easiest way to transfer the code to Google App Script is to copy/paste the code from GitHub to Google App Script.